PaulsonLab/BAX4MD/README.md

 ## Usage
 Our general-purpose framework can extend beyond tasks of level set estimation and manifold crawling shown in the paper.
-We provided the following *TaskHandler* class in [`bax.py`](./src/bax.py) as a template which can be easily adapted to customized tasks.
+We provided the following *TaskHandler* class in [`bax.py`](./src/bax.py) as a template which can be easily adapted to customized tasks for MD simulation experiment design.
 ```sh
 class TaskHandler:
     def __init__(self, task_kwargs):